Why Do Dogs Sleep So Much? [And When Is It a Problem?]

 What Can Impact Your Dog's Sleep?

-Sudden and loud noises like fireworks and explosions may negatively affect your dog's sleep patterns.
-These sudden noises can wake sleeping pups and stress them out.
+Sudden and loud noises like fireworks and explosions may negatively affect dog sleeping patterns.
+These sudden noises can wake sleeping pups and stress them out, disrupting your dog's sleep cycle.
 When loud noises repeatedly wake up a dog, it might eventually be too worried to fall back asleep.
 Another thing that can impact your pup's sleep is a new location.

 Whether you're bringing a new puppy home or moving to a new living space, dogs can have a tough time adapting to unfamiliar environments.
 Whenever you introduce your pet to its new home, give it plenty of time to rest.
 This will give your pet plenty of time to get used to its new home and eventually start sleeping normally again.

 Should I Be Worried If My Dog Sleep Too Much?

+You should be worried if your dog's sleeping pattern changes, it is slow to wake up, or if it refuses to exercise.
+These signs could indicate health issues, mental stress, or general discomfort.
 Both puppies and older canines need more sleep than average adult pooches.
 They also need more food to recover from the strain of a long day.
 Young and old canines can get more easily stressed out than adult pooches, so try to be mindful of their surroundings.

 Dogs have plenty of reasons for why they sleep so much.
 Sleep needs can vary depending on the animal's size, breed, activity level, genes, and many more factors.
 Your dog sleeping a lot should not be a problem unless they are inactive.
 If your pup isn't sleeping at all, we advise taking the animal to a vet.